dtk/dtk-getting-started-examples/example-services/spark/scenarios/01_SpinningUpNewService/02_DeployService.md

 ```
 If 'task-status -m stream' is invoked after steps have actual been executed it will stil show the earlier steps that had executed

-The user can also display task status in a mode  similar to that of the Linux top command".
+The user can also display task status in a mode  similar to that of the Linux "top"command.
 This is accomplished with the commands:
 ```
 cd /service/spark-cluster1
 task-status --wait